The Social Proof Law

 People follow what others do.

-Look, your 'unique selling proposition' is cute, but let’s be real: your customers are basically sheep in expensive sneakers.
+Your unique selling proposition might be solid, but here's the thing: your customers are basically sheep in expensive sneakers.
 They don't want to make a decision; they want to see what everyone else is doing so they don't look like an idiot.
-If you’re still trying to 'convince' people with logic while ignoring the fact that we’re all hardwired to follow the herd, you’re not just wasting money—you’re fighting a losing battle against human evolution.
+If you’re still trying to convince people with logic while ignoring the fact that we’re all hardwired to follow the herd, you’re not just wasting money - you’re fighting a losing battle against human evolution.
 Put down the focus group report and start looking at the line outside the store.
 That’s where the real marketing happens.
-People aren't looking for the 'best' option; they're looking for the 'safest' option, and safety is found in numbers.
+People aren't looking for the best option; they're looking for the safest option, and safety is found in numbers.
 If you aren't manufacturing that sense of momentum, you're invisible.

 Key Takeaways